btc-vision/OP_20/README.md

 #### **Modifying the Contract Code**

-Open the `OP_20` template repository in your IDE or text editor and navigate to `src/contracts/MyToken.ts`.
+Open the `OP_20` template repository in your IDE or text editor and navigate to `set maxSupply, decimals, name, symbol.`.
 Look for the following section in the `onInstantiated` method:

 ```typescript
 const maxSupply: u256 = u128.fromString('1000000000000000000000000').toU256(); // Your max supply